 A few years later, in February of 1968, Stephen Boyd joined Brigitte Bardot once again in Spain (Almeria) for the filming of the Sean Connery western ‘Shalako’.
 At the time, Brigitte was married to German mogul Gunther Sachs, but had been carrying on an affair with singer/songwriter Serge Gainsbourg.
 The pair had just finished recording the famously scandalous song “Je t’aime…moi non plus”, which Bardot’s husband immediately suppressed from being released.
 Bardot parted with Gainsbourg and headed to Spain – alone.
 In Bardot’ s autobiography “Initials B.B.”, she expressed her thrill at meeting Boyd again– as he was a friendly face in an ocean of strangers.

-“Enfin un visage, une présense presque familiere parmi tous ces étrangers!”
+“Enfin un visage, une présense presque familiere parmi tous ces étrangers!” (“Finally a face, an almost familiar presence among all these strangers!”)

 This time around there were fireworks going off between two old friends, and it became the talk of the set of “Shalako”.